 Our main goal within the classrooms at Estero High School is to keep the focus on academics.
-Due to an overwhelming amount of classroom referrals being Electronic/Telecommunication device referrals, 39.5% of total referrals for the 2020-2021 school year, Estero High School enacted a new Electronic/Telecommunication Device policy within the classroom.
-Due to this policy, Electronic/Telecommunication device referrals totaled 2.95% of the referrals in the 2021-2022 school year.
-We did see an uptick in Cell Phone violations in the 2022-2023 School year with 4.40% of our referrals being electronic device related.
+Due to an overwhelming amount of classroom referrals being Electronic/Telecommunication device referrals, 39.5% of total referrals for the 2021-2022 school year, Estero High School enacted a new Electronic/Telecommunication Device policy within the classroom.
+Due to this policy, Electronic/Telecommunication device referrals totaled 2.95% of the referrals in the 2022-2023 school year.
+We did see an uptick in Cell Phone violations in the 2023-2024 School year, with 4.40% of our referrals being electronic device-related.
+In 2024-2025, we had a total of 1,363 students violate the policy in place for 2024-2025.
+Our 2024-2025 policy was that electronic device usage was only restricted during instructional time.
+Disciplinary consequences/referral occurred after a third violation within the same quarter.
+Electronic Device referrals accounted for 6.9% of the total referrals in 2024-2025.

-If students are found to be in possession of an Electronic/Telecommunication Device during an instructional class period, the following steps may be taken for student discipline:
+If students are found to be in possession of an Electronic/Telecommunication Device during the school day, the following steps may be taken for student discipline:

-2nd Offense: Student will be sent to ISS to turn in device where it will be secured by Security.
+- 2nd Offense: Student will be sent to ISS to turn in the device, where it will be secured by Security.
 Parent/Guardian will be notified.
-Returned to student at end of day.
+Returned to the student at the end of the day.

-3rd Offense: Student will be sent to ISS to turn in device where it will be secured by Security.
-Parent/Guardian will be notified and requested to come pick up cell phone.
+- 3rd Offense: Student will be sent to ISS to turn in the device, where it will be secured by Security.
+Parent/Guardian will be notified and requested to come pick up the cell phone.

-4th Offense: Parent Meeting will be scheduled with student and family.
-Student will be placed on cell phone contract if behavior continues.
+- 4th Offense: Parent Meeting will be scheduled with the student and family.
+The student will be placed on a cell phone contract if behavior continues.

-*Refusal to turn in electronics to security/student services will result in student being picked up from school by parent/guardian.
+*Refusal to turn in electronics to security/student services will result in the student being picked up from school by a parent/guardian.

 *Students may be placed on a cell phone contract if behavior continues.